bren-cere/grant-program/request_for_proposals/README.md

 ## Welcome to the RFP portal! 🎉

 Hey Developers! 👋 Welcome.
-From the list below, you can pick an idea and start working on it. 🚀 Your contributions will help enhance the **Cere Ecosystem** and make it even more creative and impactful. 🌟
+From the list below, you can pick an RFP and start working on it. 🚀 Your contributions will help enhance the **Cere Ecosystem** and make it even more creative and impactful. 🌟

-### 💡 List of Ideas
+### 💡 List of RFPs

 #### 1. 🛠️ [Developer Console Top-Up Documentation](https://github.com/Cerebellum-Network/cluster-apps/blob/dev/apps/developer-console/developer_console_topup.md)
 **Objective:**